wendyoutwest/Algolia-info/improve-perf-ios.md

 # Improve performance

-## Mitigate the impact of slow network in your search application.
+Mitigate the impact of slow network in your search application.

 ### Debouncing

-"Debouncing" is the process of ignoring too frequent events, keeping only the last one in a series of adjacent events.
+Debouncing is the process of ignoring overly frequent events, keeping only the last one in a series of adjacent events.

 The `Debouncer` class provides a generic way of debouncing calls.
-It can be useful to avoid triggering too many search requests, for example when a UI widget is continuously firing updates (e.g. a slider).
+It is useful in order to avoid triggering too many search requests, for example, when a UI widget is continuously firing updates (e.g. a slider).

 ### Throttling

-Throttling works in a similar fashion as debouncing, except it ensures a constant throughput.
-When throttling, calls are delayed no more than a given amount of time before being fired.
-In other words, at regular intervals, the throttler will fire the latest call.
-This way, no matter how many calls are made, exactly one per interval is fired.
+Throttling works in a similar fashion to debouncing, yet it ensures a constant throughput.

-Throttling is achieved via the `Throttler` class.
+The `Throttler` class delays calls a given amount of time before they are fired.
+At regular intervals, the throttler fires the latest call.
+No matter how many calls are made, exactly one call per interval is fired.

 ### Request strategy